phetsims/phet-info/doc/phet-development-overview.md

 git clone https://github.com/phetsims/utterance-queue.git
 ```

-When running the first git clone command, Mac may show a dialog that says: The “git” command requires the command line developer tools.
+When running the first `git clone` command, macOS may show a dialog that says: The “git” command requires the command line developer tools.
 Would you like to install the tools now?
 In this case, press “Install”.

 ### Transpile TypeScript
 * Change directory to the build tools: `cd chipper/`